 Visit Rome – Squares and Fountains

 Take a guided walking tour of Rome’s Squares and Fountains or head out by yourself.
 For your Rome self guided tour, start by taking the A Red line subway to the Spagna station.
 Then walk a short distance to the Spanish Steps.
-Sit for a moment with the crowds that gather on the steps.
+In 2019 the city banned people from sitting on the steps, which used to be popular for both locals and tourists alike.
 Then walk to the Trevi Fountain.
 Throw a coin over your shoulder into the fountain and tradition says this will ensure that you return to the Rome again.

 The next stop is the Pantheon, built by Hadrain in 117AD as the Temple of All the Gods.
 The Italian kings Vittorio Emanuele II and Umberto I are buried here, as well as the famous Renaissance painter Raphael.
 From the Pantheon, walk to the square called Piazza Navona to see the 1651 Fountain of the Four Rivers by Gian Lorenzo Bernini.
 The final stop on the walk is St Peter’s, but consider also visiting the museum at the Mausoleum of Hadrian, also known as the Castel Sant’Angelo.

 Basilica di Santa Maria del Popolo – Renaissance art by Caravaggio and Raphael.

 Take a Crypts and Catacombs Walking Tour of the underground catacombs, Capuchin Crypt and the Basilica of San Clemente.